adoptium/installer/msix/README.md

 # How to create MSIX files

 ## Dependencies
-The following files are required in order to successlfully run `CreateMsix.ps1`.
+The following files are required in order to successfully run `CreateMsix.ps1`.
 These files can be found within the `Windows Kits` section of `Visual Studio` installation directories.
 - `makepri.exe`
 - `makeappx.exe`
 - `signtool.exe`